59 Red Flowers: Complete List With Names and Pictures

 Petunias are delightful flowers that can be grown either as an annual or perennial depending on which zone you live in.
 They grow quickly and are easy to care for, making them very rewarding to keep in your garden.

-These cheerful, red blooms are a great way to add more color to your garden.
+These cheerful, red flowers are a great way to add more color to your garden.
 They are great in beds as well as containers.
 Petunias also attract hummingbirds and are tolerant to heat and drought.
-They grow 6 to 12 inches tall and spread 30 to 40 inches wide, which makes them a good choice for ground cover.
+They grow 6 to 12 inches tall and spread 30 to 40 inches wide.

 Petunias love the full sun and will bloom the best when given lots of it.
 However, they are also tolerant of light shade.
-They enjoy soil that is medium-fertile, rich in humus, and moist; make sure that it drains well to prevent rot.
-Pruning and deadheading can really help petunias grow their best, so do it every now and again for the best results.
+They enjoy soil that is medium-fertile, rich in humus, and moist.
+Pruning and deadheading helps petunias grow their best.
 Petunias grow best in USDA hardiness zones 2 through 11.

 Poinsettia

-To keep the flowers as red as possible, it is good to keep houseplants in a dark room after giving them at least half a day of sunlight.
+Poinsettias enjoy a neutral-to-alkaline soil pH and good drainage.
+To keep the flowers as red as possible, keep them in a dark room after giving them at least half a day of sunlight.
 Keep them away from artificial light, too.
 Poinsettias grow best in USDA hardiness zones 9 through 11.

 Poppy

 Give your poppies plenty of sun to keep them happy.
-A spot with full sunlight will do best for them.
+A spot with full sunlight will be best for them.
 They thrive in sandy soils that are poor to average in quality.
 Ensure that your poppies are planted in soil with good drainage.
-They are very resistant to heat and drought and are easy to grow for virtually any gardener out there.
-These charming flowers are happiest in USDA hardiness zones 8 through 10.
+These charming red flowers are happiest in USDA hardiness zones 8 through 10.

 Prickly Pear

 This plant will be happiest in the full sun, as it is primarily grown in more arid areas.
-They tolerate many different types of soil as long as it is well-drained.
-Once it has become well-established, prickly pear does not need much water.
+They tolerate many different types of soil as long as it is well-draining.
+Once established, prickly pear does not need much water.
 You can water them on hotter summer days, but they will be fine without.

 Since these plants are so low-maintenance, any gardener can grow them and have a truly stunning desert beauty in their garden.
-Prickly pears are also free of disease.
 They grow best in USDA zones 8 through 12.

 Ranunculus

-The ranunculus is a favorite flower for weddings and for brightening up the home in virtually any place you put them.
+The ranunculus is a favorite flower for weddings and for brightening up the home.
 Also known as Persian buttercups, these rose lookalikes bloom in a wide variety of colors, including red.
 They grow and spread 1 to 2 feet tall and wide.
-Plant them in the fall or spring and expect gorgeous flowers in the next spring and summer.
+Plant them in the fall or spring and expect gorgeous red flowers the next spring and summer.

-Give your ranunculus flowers enough sun, at least 6 hours of sunlight is good for them, so full sun spots are ideal.
+Give your ranunculus flowers enough sun.
+At least 6 hours of sunlight is good for them, so full sun spots are ideal.
 These will give you the best, most vibrant blooms.
-Ranunculi will enjoy sandy and/or loamy soil with a slightly acidic pH and good drainage.
+They require sandy and/or loamy soil with a slightly acidic pH and good drainage.

-When planting this flower, give them plenty of water when placing them in the ground.
+When planting, give them plenty of water.
 Afterward, do not water until the first signs of growth appear above ground.
 This will help prevent rot.
-Ranunculi will enjoy cool weather in the springtime; they grow best in USDA hardiness zones 8 through 10.
+They grow best in USDA hardiness zones 8 through 10.

 Red Valerian